 - Anyone that uses computers, tablets, and cell phones over 1 hour per day. (zero power, reading power, computer reading powers)

 - Anyone that watches TV over 1 hour per day. (zero power lenses or prescription for distance)

 - Anyone that has problems with glare from the newer LED street lights being installed or upgraded. (zero power or distance prescription with BluBlock AR Coatings)

-Computer Screens, Tablets, Cell Phones, TV's, all emit Blue Light
+Computer Screens, Tablets, Cell Phones, TV's, LED lights, all emit Blue Light